YashGaur000/Face_detection_w-opencv/README.md

 Thank you so much to go through this.

 We hope you will love it and share this with your friends and dont forget to star it!
-Love it.
+Love it!

 completed.
 done.